Amherst has dropped the limits previously agreed upon for all youth golfers at the town's municipal courses, recreation officials said Monday.

-As it stands now, only lousy golfers who haven't reached their teen years will need a chaperon and only if they want to play at the Audubon course.
+As it stands now, only lousy golfers who haven't reach their teen years will need a chaperon and only if they want to play at the Audubon course.

 Banaszak said Audubon golf professional Mike Passmore would come up with a test to evaluate the youngsters.
 The test probably will include taking them onto the course and sizing up their ability and knowledge of the game.

-Teen-agers would be allowed to buy an adult season pass to play unlimited rounds each day.
+Teen-agers would be allowed to buy an adult season pass, allowing them to play unlimited rounds each day.

-This new policy will go into effect at the town courses this season and is expected to begin next month, said Richard Baldwin, chairman of the Recreation Commission.
+This new policy will go into effect at the town courses this season, expected to begin next month, said Richard Baldwin, chairman of the Recreation Commission.